Explore your mortgage options

 Both you and the lender will likely bring a few plus ones to the party.
 Some will help you find the right dance partner, and others will keep everyone from stepping on each other’s toes.

 You’re the one taking out a mortgage because you want to buy a home.
 And you need to find a lender who will give you the money you need to achieve this major life milestone.

 Before they can approve you, your mortgage lender is going to take a long, hard look at your finances.
 Your primary objective is to provide your lender with all the information they’ll need to decide whether to approve your loan.

 A mortgage lender is usually a bank, financial company or institution that can loan you money.

 To find a lender for your mortgage, you can:

 - Visit your local commercial bank, community bank or credit union

-- Apply for a mortgage online through a “non-bank” mortgage lender
+- Apply for a mortgage online through a “non-bank” or online mortgage lender

-- An application form that allows them to perform a credit check
+- A completed application authorizing them to perform a credit check

 - Proof of employment and income (If you’re self-employed, you’ll need to provide an accounting of your income history.)